-Fenugreek tea has an incredible list of properties and health benefits, including the ability to soothe menstrual cramps, lower blood sugar, promote proper digestion, protect the heart, stimulate the sex drive, eliminate inflammation, speed the healing process, detoxify the body and increase circulation, among others.
-There are a number of potential side effects when too much tea is consumed, or for those who are allergic to fenugreek or other plants in the Fabaceae family, such as soybeans.
-These side effects can include diarrhea, bloating, gas, nasal congestion and facial swelling, but these are not common.
+Fenugreek tea has an incredible list of properties and health benefits, which may include the ability to soothe menstrual cramps, lower blood sugar, promote proper digestion, protect the heart, stimulate the sex drive, eliminate inflammation, speed the healing process, detoxify the body and increase circulation, among others.
+There may also be a number of potential side effects when too much tea is consumed or for those who are allergic to fenugreek or other plants in the Fabaceae family, such as soybeans.
+These side effects can include diarrhea, bloating, gas, nasal congestion, and facial swelling, but these are not common.

 Benefits of Fenugreek Tea

 The most impressive health benefits may be for those who suffer from inflammatory conditions, indigestion, constipation, high blood pressure, diabetes, painful menstrual cramps, toxicity, anemia, obesity, arthritis, and fever.

 For people suffering from constipation, bloating, cramping, or other gastrointestinal issues, fenugreek tea can be excellent at relieving these issues.
 Perhaps as a natural laxative, this tea can stimulate peristaltic motion and smooth muscle function to flush out the body and get the digestive tract working normally.

 Potentially anti-inflammatory compounds found in this herbal tea can be great for people suffering from arthritis, gout, and other inflammatory conditions.
 This reduction of symptoms in chronic disease is probably due to the antioxidant phytonutrients that are in the seeds.